secretstartups/handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 - The **Start Date** cannot be set before the subscription start date.
   - The **End Date** will automatically be set to co-terminate with the existing subscription.
-  - The **Initial Term** is automatically updated to reflect the initial term of the original New Business or Renewal subscription which is being amended by this quote.**Please do not override the automatically populated Initial Term on Amend Subscription quote objects**  (i.e. if you’re amending the quote halfway through a 12 month term, the Initial Term should be 12, not 6.)
+  - The **Initial Term** is automatically updated to reflect the initial term of the original New Business or Renewal subscription which is being amended by this quote.**Please do not override the automatically populated Initial Term on Amend Subscription quote objects**  (i.e. if you're amending the quote halfway through a 12 month term, the Initial Term should be 12, not 6.)
-  - The **GitLab Entity** must be the same as it was on the initial deal you’re amending.
+  - The **GitLab Entity** must be the same as it was on the initial deal you're amending.
-  - For **One-Tier Reseller or MSP deals,** populate the “Invoice Owner”, "Invoice Owner Contact" and "Resale Partner" fields.
-For **Distrbutor deals,** populate the “Invoice Owner”, "Invoice Owner Contact", "Resale Partner" and "Distributor" fields.
+  - For **One-Tier Reseller or MSP deals,** populate the "Invoice Owner", "Invoice Owner Contact" and "Resale Partner" fields.
+For **Distrbutor deals,** populate the "Invoice Owner", "Invoice Owner Contact", "Resale Partner" and "Distributor" fields.
 For **Direct Deals** leave "Invoice Owner", "Invoice Owner Contact," "Resale Partner," and "Distributor" fields blank.
     - "Invoice Owner" and "Invoice Owner Contact" should reflect the account and contact of the party being quoted by GitLab.
 This means we should leverage the Resale Partner's Billing Account and Billing Account Contact for One-Tier Reseller and MSP deals, and the Distributor's Billing Account and Billing Account Contact for Distributor deals.
     - Search for the Partner Account Name in the "Invoice Owner" field to select the Billing Account for the partner.
 If there are no results matching the partner account, this means that a Billing Account does not yet exist for the partner.
 Chatter `@Billing-ops` and the Partner Account Owner listed on the Partner Account Record and ask for a Billing Account to be created.
     - "Invoice Owner Contact"
       - The Billing Account on the Partner Account lists the accounts payable contact information associated with that account (refer to "Contact Information" section on the billing account), so that contact should be used as the "Invoice Owner Contact".
 If that contact does not exist on the Partner Account as a Contact Record, please create the contact using the following naming convention "[Partner Account Name] - Accounts Payable".
       - Ensure that the "Invoice Owner Contact" is connected to the Partner Account record and matches the contact information from the partner's Billing Account (i.e., Invoice Owner).
     - The "Resale Partner" field should be populated with the Partner Account of the Reseller or MSP transacting (please note a partner may have both a Customer and Partner Account Record, the Partner Account must be selected.
-Check the “Account Record Type” field on an account to identify whether it is Customer or Partner account).
+Check the "Account Record Type" field on an account to identify whether it is Customer or Partner account).
     - For deals through distribution, the "Distributor" field should be populated with the Distributor Account of the Distributor transacting (for all Distributor Deals, you must also populate Resale Partner).
     - **We cannot change route to market through an Amendment quote**.
 If the original order was sold Direct, all subsequent amendments must also be Direct.
 If it was initially sold through a Partner, all amendments must go through the same partner for the duration of the subscription.
-  - If the customer or reseller is based in the EU, enter the “VAT ID” number.
+  - If the customer or reseller is based in the EU, enter the "VAT ID" number.
 This is required to book the order.
-  - If there is a **signed MSA** between the customer and GitLab, the **“MSA Effective Date” field** should be populated with the date of the MSA’s signature.
+  - If there is a **signed MSA** between the customer and GitLab, the **"MSA Effective Date" field** should be populated with the date of the MSA's signature.
 If "MSA Effective Date" is populated on the quote object, the Order form will automatically generate with Acceptance Language that References the existing agreement.
 If it **is not populated** the language will default to Standard terms.

 - **To add, remove, or edit Product SKUs on the quote,** locate the search bar between "Subscription" and "Browse Products" at the bottom of the page, and search for the Product SKU you would like to add.
 Once you have located the correct Product SKU, click the circular + button to add that product to the quote.
 Repeat this process to add additional Product SKUs.
 You can also remove a Product SKU by clicking on the trash can icon under the SKU name.